PlayingMind

 Here's a sequence: circle, square, circle, square, circle… What comes next?
 You probably got that one in half a second.
 Now try this: 2, 6, 18, 54… What's next?
 That takes a little longer.
-And that's exactly what Pattern Recognition training is about — building the skill of seeing the rule behind a sequence, starting from obvious patterns and working up to ones that make you stare at the screen for a while.
+And that's exactly what Number Sequence training is about, building the skill of seeing the rule behind a sequence, starting from obvious patterns and working up to ones that make you stare at the screen for a while.

 Strategies That Actually Work